 The Temporall Manager Index, is the newest index available within Culture Workbench.
 It is dedicated to identifying and assessing the ‘gold standard’ managerial behaviours and attitudes that shape and sustain a high performance workplace culture.

 What makes managers so important?

 While senior leaders set the tone for an organisation’s culture, Managers shape it through their day-to-day interactions.
 They carry out the vital role of executing the vision and making it meaningful for all employees, and are therefore uniquely positioned not only to represent the culture, but to affect it.
 Through their everyday activities, interactions and habits, they inevitably become cultural role models – intentionally or not.

-How do you create high performing manager?
+How do you create high performing managers?

 Is there a set of attributes all outstanding managers have in common?

 How does an organisation harness the power of their outstanding and influential managers?

 And what can be done to best identify and support those managers that need help?

 Temporall’s Manager Index addresses these questions and give insights about what top managers do, how they drive high performance in the organisation, and what makes them standout.
 Additionally, Manager Index is centred on the capabilities that ensure managers are resilient, “future fit” and agile in a world of constant change.
 In particular, we keep a strong emphasis on the challenges of digital transformation, a pivotal point for any organisation aiming to stay current.